tjgurwara99/event-history/README.md

 ## Usecases

-See `example` direction` for better understanding of why this library is a bit useful.
+See `example` directory to see why this is a useful pattern specially when it comes to database operations.